Related Subjects:

 Etiology

-- Presence of tau-positive neurofibrillary tangles.
+- Marked by the accumulation of tau-positive neurofibrillary tangles.

-- Significant involvement of the frontal cortex.
+- There is significant neuronal loss in the substantia nigra and notable involvement of the frontal cortex.

 Clinical Presentation